mef51/frbgui/notes.md

 dec 18
 ===
 * omg I just discovered DearPyGui and it is glorious. better than the other python wrappers for Dear Imgui

+dec 21
+===
+* dearpygui's heat series can display dynamic spectra from the data directly.

+dec 25
+===
+* two columns in one window is unwieldy.
+Do one window for the plots and another window for analysis